AULFA/opdsget/README.md

 archive of any feed that it downloads.
 A _reproducible_ zip is a zip archive with entries in alphabetical order, with any time-related fields in the entry set to fixed values.
-The `opdsget` API also removes frequently-changing time-related fields from feeds in order to help ensure reproducible results.
+The `opdsget` API also sets frequently-changing time-related fields from feeds to fixed values in order to help ensure reproducible results.
 To produce a zip file `/tmp/out.zip`, use the `--output-archive` option:

 ```
 $ java -jar org.aulfa.opdsget.cmdline-0.0.1-main.jar \